Honestly, Nevermind: Background and promotion

 The album is dedicated to American fashion designer Virgil Abloh, who died in 2021.
 A music video for "Falling Back" was released alongside the album.
 Directed by Director X, the official music video sees Drake marrying 23 different women.
 Canadian-American professional basketball player Tristan Thompson makes an appearance as his best man.

 The album's only feature, 21 Savage, appears on the closing track of the album, "Jimmy Cooks".
 The album's first two singles, "Sticky" and "Massive" were sent to rhythmic contemporary radio and contemporary hit radio, respectively, on June 21.
 "Jimmy Cooks" impacted contemporary hit radio on October 11, as the album's third single.
+On November 26, 2022, Drake revealed that the album is part of a trilogy of albums following Certified Lover Boy and later Her Loss.

 Composition

 Honestly, Nevermind is a dance album driven by house and Baltimore club influences.
-The album includes elements of Jersey club, hard techno, R&B, amapiano, ballroom, and Drake's traditional style of hip hop.
+The album includes elements of Jersey club, hard techno, R&B, amapiano, ballroom, and Drake's traditional style of hip-hop.

 Critical reception

 Honestly, Nevermind was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 73, based on 14 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 6.7 out of 10, based on their assessment of the critical consensus.

 In a positive review, Robin Murray of Clash called Honestly, Nevermind a "puzzle that will take a long time to fully unlock" and "a devastating about-turn that will fascinate and frustrate in equal measure".
 Tim Sendra from AllMusic enjoyed the album, saying, "Honestly, Nevermind is a welcome development in the Drake saga, a left turn off what was starting to seem like an endless stretch of trap-heavy highway.
 The destination is still sad and self-involved, but at least the scenery is colorful and never boring".
 The New York Times's Jon Caramanica wrote, "A small marvel of bodily exuberance – appealingly weightless, escapist and zealously free.
 An album of entrancing club music, it's a pointed evolution toward a new era for one of music's most influential stars.
 It is also a Drake album made up almost wholly of the parts of Drake albums that send hip-hop purists into conniptions".
 Writing for Rolling Stone, Jeff Ihaza stated, "The album achieves something mischievously unguarded: a collection of blissful dance tunes constructed for embrace and abandon.
 Drake takes a leap further into uncharted realms than any of his peers, offering a refreshing sign of what's to come".